privacy-incidents-database/incidents-collection/Readme.md

 2. The output is stored in training.csv and test.csv files in the src folder
 3. This output is the input for the classifier

+### Future work

+- Web interface for user to input the url via REST API
+- Instead of storing the keywords and files in json, considering put them into a NoSQL db like MongoDB, the performance will improve...
+Now it is taking time for the script to generate the csvs as the data grows...
+- More intelligent choose via two different ways(NYtimes and merely text mining)...
+We can use text mining as the main decision however using the NYtimes json(more attribute) to revise the decision to get a more accurate result.
+- Machine Learning techniques.
+- Try with different NLP words. we are now using all words(trimmed).
+Later we can try with using only nouns, verbs, etc...

 For more information check the automation part in [Principedia.pdf](https://github.ncsu.edu/Privacy-database-incidents/incidents-collection/blob/master/Principedia.pdf)